w3f/polkadot-wiki/docs/learn/learn-governance.md

 #### Tallying

-Depending on which entity proposed the proposal and whether all council members voted yes, there are three different scenarios.
-We can use the following table for reference.
+There are three resulting scenarios that can occur, depending on which entity initiated the proposal and whether council unanimously voted yes in support.
+These resulting scenarios are visualized in the following table:

 |          **Entity**          |                   **Metric**                   |
 | :--------------------------: | :--------------------------------------------: |